ARM-software/ebbr/source/chapter4-firmware-media.rst

-Fixed storage is storage that is permanently attached to the platform, and cannot be moved between systems. eMMC and Universal Flash Storage (UFS) device are often used as shared fixed storage for both firmware and the OS.
+Fixed storage is storage that is permanently attached to the platform, and cannot be moved between systems. eMMC and Universal Flash Storage (UFS) devices are often used as shared fixed storage for both firmware and the OS.

 Where possible, it is preferred for the system to boot from a dedicated boot